Kirkby Underwood: Geography

+History

 Kirkby Underwood Grade I listed Anglican church is dedicated to St. Mary and All Saints.
 In 1885 Kelly's Directory described the church as in Perpendicular style, with chancel, nave and south aisle, and a tower containing three bells.
 It was in a "very ruinous state".
 The parish register dated from 1569.

-The ecclesiastical parish is part of The Ringstone in Aveland Group of the Deanery of Beltisloe, Diosece of Lincoln.
+The ecclesiastical parish is part of The Ringstone in Aveland Group of the Deanery of Beltisloe, Diocese of Lincoln.
 The vicar was the Revd Dr Lynda Pugh between 2012 and 2018.
 The incumbent is the Revd Neil Bullen.